tarwn/lessthandot-hugo/blogs/content/posts/2009-04-02-show-message-that-ssrs-report-does-not-c.md

 ---
 It is good practice to show the user a message if your report does not return any data.
 There are a few methods to do this and here is a simple one that can be added to most existing reports that are subscription based.

 Create a blank report.
 Add a dataset that returns some data.
-You can use the following query to create your example…
+You can use the following query to create your example...

 sql
 select 1 col1,2 col2,3 col3,4 col4,5 col5